dougeby/IntuneDocs/intune/migration-guide-communication-plan.md

 We recommend the following email communication plan.
 We've provided templates for you to adapt for your communication plan:

 -   **Email \#1:** Explain the benefits, expectations, and schedule.
-Take this opportunity to showcase any other new services whose access will be granted on devices managed by Intune.
+Take this opportunity to showcase any other new services whose access will be granted on devices managed by Intune.<br/>

     -   [Download email \#1 template](https://gallery.technet.microsoft.com/Intune-migration-guide-end-e3209b35)
 <br></br>

 -   **Email \#2:** Announce that services are now ready for access through Intune.
 Tell users to enroll now.
-Remind users of benefits and strategic reasons for migration.
+Remind users of benefits and strategic reasons for migration.<br/><br/>

     -   [Download email \#2 template](https://gallery.technet.microsoft.com/Intune-migration-guide-end-a9d25eb5)
 <br></br>